SeeYouSpaceCowboy/Halve/index.md

 ---
 # Hello

 I was born and raised in New York.
+I usually build a json backend api with a separate frontend.
+When I'm not building websites, I build Android Applications.

-I build both backend and frontend.
-My skills consist of Ruby on Rails, Node.Js + Express, React + Redux & SQL.
+My skills consist of Ruby on Rails, Node.Js + Express, React + Redux, Java + Android & SQL.
 (SQLite, Mongodb and Postgres)

 Feel free to send me an e-mail, read my blog posts or look at some of my work.